newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show the success case about the signage at Schiphol airport that made a huge impact on how we can manage and accommodate the needs of large flows of people.
+We can show the success case of Schiphol airport's use of signage that allowed them to manage large flows of people.

-> This could be a series and you can make suggestions.
+> We could make a series of success cases in service design.

 ### Outcome